You Are An ISFJ |

 P- Pet Peeves about Quilting?
 A few little irks here and there about guilds, but nothing I need to go into detail about.

 Q- Quilt Show?
-Pacific International Quilt Festival and Road to California, because they are geographically close and I don’t have to worry about shipping my quilts so far.
+Pacific International Quilt Festival and Road to

 R- Reason to Rip Out?
 Rarely.
 Most of my designs are forgiving and can be altered.
 Only if it really, really bothers me.